Using Nvidia vGPU on Proxmox VE

 apt dist-upgrade

-Install required tools.
+Install some required software packages

 apt install -y git build-essential dkms pve-headers mdevctl